 Lesson delivery has a significant influence on curriculum structure.
 Combining with regular classes can guarantee profitability, but the curriculum must comply with the Education Bureau’s or the school’s requirements.
-After-school classes indicate that students are likely to be more motivated.
-The curriculum, instructors, and resources can be more flexible than regular classes.
+After-school classes indicate more motivated students and curriculum flexibility.

 How can learning, particularly complex concepts, be engaging?

 Text-based learning can impart much knowledge but often fails to generate interest and motivation among young people.
-Interaction is key to effective communication.
-Education can be made more accessible and engaging if knowledge is presented in manageable chunks and supplemented with hands-on activities.
+Therefore, hands-on activities and presenting knowledge in manageable chunks make learning engaging, overcoming sole reliance on text.

 How does self-learning affect students and teachers?

 Many courses are too intense for beginners without teacher assistance.
 It would be ideal if the teaching burden could be reduced while encouraging self-learning.
-A low-guided self-learning program allows students to study independently with minimal teacher guidance.
-The idea is that the course materials are comprehensive, and the curriculum can be learned independently.
+Self-learning with minimal teacher guidance reduces workload while encouraging independence if materials accommodate independent study.

 What do learning reports mean to students?

-Schools and parents in HK prioritise reports to assess students’ learning outcomes, identify learning issues, and demonstrate their abilities.
+Reports assess student learning outcomes, identify issues, and demonstrate abilities to schools and parents.
 Electronic reports should be provided to teachers (detailed and comparable) and students (summary and visual).
 Certificates and awards should also be issued to complement and showcase students’ learning and abilities.